Vulkro vs Semgrep

 - Custom rule authoring is its core strength.
 Semgrep's code-like pattern syntax is the best rule-writing experience in the category.
 Vulkro's custom rules are narrower (regex or AST mode).

 - More languages.
-Semgrep parses far more languages than Vulkro's deep-analysis set (JS/TS, Python, Go).
+Semgrep parses far more languages than Vulkro's deep-analysis set (JavaScript/TypeScript, Python, Go, and Java (Spring)).

 - It already runs everywhere.
 If your team has invested in Semgrep CI wiring and authored rules, that investment is a real switching cost.